MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 sr3 components are used to publish to and download files from websites or file servers that provide `sr3_post(7) <../Reference/sr3_post.7.rst>`_ protocol notifications.
-Such sites publish messages for each file as soon as it is available.
+Such sites publish notification messages for each file as soon as it is available.
 Clients connect to a *broker* (often the same as the server itself) and subscribe to the notifications.
 The *sr3_post* notifications provide true push notices for web-accessible folders (WAF), and are far more efficient than either periodic polling of directories, or ATOM/RSS style notifications.
-Sr_subscribe can be configured to post messages after they are downloaded, to make them available to consumers for further processing or transfers.
+Sr_subscribe can be configured to post notification messages after they are downloaded, to make them available to consumers for further processing or transfers.

 **sr3** can also be used for purposes other than downloading, (such as for